Prostitution in Pakistan: History

-The clan system in South Asia, involving various clans and sects, has always been a ground for segregated skill development.
-In the region, occupational clans evolved over time providing specific skills to the society through hereditary exclusion from others.
-Being a blacksmith, goldsmith, shoemaker, or gardener etc. thus became hereditary professions of specific communities.
-Over time, a professional clan which favoured the society with services of prostitution also evolved.
-Men and women belonging to the community committed themselves to the sex trade, where men stayed as supportive influences and women were the main workers.
+As some of the poorer members of the Kanjar tribe began to engage in prostitution and open brothels as a supplementary income, "kanjar" came to mean prostitute and "kanjari" came to mean pimp.
 The non-elite had a parallel system, that of brothels, which evolved much later when they no longer were controlled by the kings and nobility was loosened.
 It coincided with the growth of sea-trade where sailors became good clientele for the low-ranking prostitutes.
 During the British Raj, the earlier nobility was replaced by a new nobility composed of those who showed loyalty for the British.
 This new nobility was incapable of taking the role of patrons like earlier kings, and so the British provided much need patronage for the profession to grow and regulated the trade.

 Prostitution was formalised for the first time in the South Asia by the British government in the mid-18th century.
 The British colonialists enacted special laws, created "red light" areas and assigned the task of protecting women sex workers to law-enforcing agencies.
 Municipalities overlooking the sex districts were given the responsibility of collecting taxes and providing health and sanitation services to the brothels.

 After the creation of Pakistan in 1947, Pakistan inherited the historical red-light districts in Lahore and Multan including the infamous Hira Mandi area.
 These were well-developed and attracted both wealthy clients and those looking for singers and actresses.
 The prostitutes and associates in the sex-trade were named Kanjars. while their musician companions were known as the community of Mirasis.
 The prostitutes would usually, and still do, dance to the music of harmonium and tabla played by the mirasis.
 Where Lahore and Multan were the known contenders in the trade, other cities also had their own red-light districts which may include Ghulam abad and Aminpur bazar in Faisalabad Napier Road in Karachi and Qasai Gali in Rawalpindi.
 The prostitutes retained the hereditary character of their occupation and the social stigma.